Integrating Ezidebit with Salesforce using Chargent

 - Verifying Transactions in the Ezidebit Dashboar

 - Transaction Synchronization

 Integrating Ezidebit with Chargent gives you the ability to easily build a seamless process for completing payment for orders that you manage in Salesforce.
 The integration connects the Ezidebit gateway directly to Salesforce.
 Chargent also supports Ezidebit gateway tokenization for processing credit card and direct debit payments.
-See Configuring Salesforce for Ezidebit Integration for additional information on the gateways.

 Your Ezidebit Sandbox Account